+How much does an office build-out really cost?
 Trying to estimate a budget for your office buildout can be frustrating.
-It is difficult-to-impossible for individuals to get quotes from major construction companies, and you may not know exactly which line items should be included in your cost estimates.
+It is difficult to impossible for individuals to get quotes from major construction companies, and you may not know exactly which line items should be included in your cost estimates.

 AQUILA’s project managers have put together budgets and bids for hundreds of tenant improvement projects and office build-outs, and want to help you understand the process and what you can expect to budget.

 In this article, we will help you understand:

 - The major categories of expenses that make up a construction budget

 - Which line items to account for in each of these categories